 Outdoor Recreation Activities are undertaken in a range of spaces, including National Parks, State Forests, beaches, seas, rivers and lakes.
 By operating in open spaces, the risks associated with COVID-19 are reduced, however those risks can be further reduced through the implementation of practical measures by Outdoor Recreation Activity Providers.
-It should be noted that at any point in time where an activity is undertaken in an indoor setting (e.g. due to bad weather) or venue occupant density capacity will be based on;
+It should be noted that at any point in time where an activity is undertaken in an indoor setting (e.g. due to bad weather) or venue occupant density capacity will be based on no more than one person per 2 square metres.